 27 Bad (SHOULDN'T use) Example One Word Answers to "Describe Yourself In One Word"

 These answers are less than ideal for a number of reasons.
 Some of them are just too underwhelming while others are a bit too boastful.
 Avoid these at all costs.

 84 Best Example Answers (SHOULD use) To "Describe Yourself In One Word"

-Before snatching up any of these answers to make your own, take the time to consider whether or not that one-word description is true of your personality.
-Like we mentioned before, your hiring manager may ask you to elaborate on why that word is such a good descriptor of you as a person.
+Take the time to consider whether that one-word description is true of your personality.
+Your hiring manager may ask you to elaborate on why that word is such a good descriptor of you as a person.

 If You're Asked To Explain Why